Probing the wind and evolutionary state of the quiescent luminous blue variable Var$\,$2 in the Galaxy M33: constraints

-An alternative approach to the study of LBVs suggests that these objects are the product of the evolution of close binary systems with mass exchange \citep{Justham2014, Smith2017}.
+An alternative approach to the study of LBVs suggests that these objects are the product of the evolution of close binary systems with mass exchange \citep{KenyonGallagher1985, Justham2014, Smith2017}.
 One of the arguments in favor of this evolutionary scenario is the significant isolation of LBVs with respect to O-type stars in comparison with other massive stars \citep{Smith2015}.
-The result presented in \cite{Smith2015} had caused an active discussion in the scientific community \citep{Humphreys2016, Smith2016, Davidson2016, Aghakhanloo2017, Aadland2018}.
-The conclusions of various authors differ radically among the published papers largely due to the heterogeneity of the compared stellar sample associated with the fundamental impossibility of accurately selecting massive blue stars based on photometric data \citep{Smith2019}.
-At the same time, the results of the analysis of the kinematics of LBVs and candidate LBVs (cLBVs) and associated stars in the Milky Way \citep{Chentsov2021} and the Magellanic Clouds \citep{Aghakhanloo2022, Deman2024} also differ and, possibly, depend on the subtypes of the objects under consideration.
+The proposed mechanisms for this isolation include mass transfer extending the lifetime of star to allow for migration, or binary disruption causing a high-velocity ejection \citep{Aghakhanloo2017}.